| Sue Skoglund, EditorValerie Reid, Webmaster

 patient care nor does it generate income, which makes the medical library appear

+quite expendable.
 As a solo librarian in a

 community hospital medical library, my job was recently in jeopardy, as